-- 22 In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - 23 The Board of Directors of the company is chief operating decision maker (CODM), which monitors the operating result of the company.
-CODM has identified only one reportable segment as the company is providing cable television network and allied services only.
-The operations of the Company are located in India. - 24 The company is not having any employee in the current financial year as well as in previous year therefore no provision of Gratuity is provided - 25 The Company has exercised the option permitted under Section 115BAA of the income tax act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
-Accordingly, the Company has recognized the impact of remeasurement of the Deferred Tax Assets (net) and the current tax during the year. - During the year the management has decided and identified to write back liabilities/ provision of Rs.
-202.43 thousand and reported as other income in profit and loss account." - 27 Sundry debtors/ advances as at balance sheet date in view of management represent bonafide sums due by debtors for services arising on or before that date and advances for value to be received in cash or in kind respectively.
-The balances however are subject to confirmation from respective parties except related parties who have confirmed the balance outstanding in their account. - The Company has accumulated losses and its net worth has been fully eroded, the Company has incurred a net loss/net cash loss during the current and previous year(s) and, the Company's current liabilities exceeded its current assets as at the balance sheet date & 100% of its Fixed Assets have been impaired.
-These conditions, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-However, the financial statements of the Company have been prepared on a going concern basis in view of continuing financial support from its holding / ultimate holding company.
+- 22 In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - 23 The Board of Directors of the company is Chief Operating Decision maker (CODM), which monitors the operating result of the company.
+CODM has identified only one reportable segment as the company is providing cable television network and allied services only. - Based on the guiding principles given in Ind AS 108 on 'Operating Segments', the Company's business activity falls within a single operating segment, namely Cable television network & allied services.
+Accordingly, the disclosure requirements of Ind AS 108 are not applicable. - 24 The company is not having any employee in the current financial year as well as in previous year therefore no provision of Gratuity is provided. - During the year the management has decided and identified to write back liabilities/ provision of Rs.
+5636.49 thousand and (Previous Year Nil thousand) reported as other income in profit and loss account. - The Company has exercised the option permitted under Section 115BAA of the income tax act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
+Accordingly, the Company has recognized the impact of remeasurement of the Deferred Tax Assets (net) and the current tax during the year. - 27 Sundry debtors/ advances as at balance sheet date in view of management represent bonafide sums due by debtors for services arising on or before that date and advances for value to be received in cash or in kind respectively.
+The balances however are subject to confirmation from respective parties except related parties who have confirmed the balance outstanding in their account.

+The company has accumulated losses and its net worth has been fully eroded, the company has incurred net loss/net cash loss during the current and previous year(s) and the company's current liabilities exceeded its current asset as at balance sheet date.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+However the financial statements of the company have been prepared on a going concern basis in view of the continuing financial support from holding company.
 Pursuant to TRAI notification Digital Addressable System (DAS) has been implemented in the territory of the Company under phase-III w.e.f.
 01 Jan, 2016.
 The company does not have enough resources to digitalize its area.
-However, the management is taking continuous efforts to sustain its business operations in the territory along with the parent company support.
+However, the management is taking continuous efforts by exploring possible merger and acquisitions, to sustain its business operations in the territory along with the parent company support.

-29 Disclosures as per the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006
+29 Disclosures as per the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 information collected by the Management.
+This has been relied upon by the auditors.